 Experience the Camino Primitivo

-The shared tours are for a maximum of 6 participants.
-You are responsible for your own airfare and travel (remember travel insurance).
-In addition, I will do my best to facilitate an experience of a lifetime.
-In addition to tour guide service, I offer yoga, relaxation and meditation, 30-60 min. daily.
-Or maybe you have enough of everything else that comes with it?
-Some cycle the Camino, and others stay at home.
+The shared walks in May and June on selected sections of Camino de Santiago are for a max. of 6 participants.
+You select flights and travel on your own responsibility.
+In addition to my support on the journeys, I offer easy yoga, relaxation and meditation, 30-60 min. daily.
+Or maybe you have enough of the walking experience and everything else that comes with it?

-Read more about the programmed joint trips along selected sections of the Camino de Santiago, or get in touch for a dialogue about tailor-made trips, where destination, travel time and other conditions are planned in collaboration.
-An opportunity for private individuals and companies.
-Of course, you are also welcome to just browse around and get inspired for your own trips.
+Read more about the shared tours, or get in touch to talk about tailor-made experiences, where the route, time and other conditions are arranged and planned based on your wishes and interests.
+Otherwise, you are of course also welcome to just browse around and get inspired for your own trips.
+Best wishes for your trip Lasse Juhl Hansen -

 "Look for the signs, the signs of life," Mincho Fuertes

-The story tells of Saint James, who sailed to Spain and walked to Santiago de Compostela in the northwest corner of Spain to spread the message of God and Jesus.
-Later, his mortal remains were brought back to Santiago, where they are said to be buried under the imposing cathedral.
-Since then, countless people have walked to Santiago, and over time a large network of pilgrimage routes has been established in both Spain, France and several other European countries.
+The story tells of Saint James, who sailed to Spain and walked to Santiago de Compostela to spread the message of Christianity.
+Later, his remains were brought back to Santiago, where they are said to be buried under the imposing cathedral.
+Since then, countless pilgrims have walked to Santiago de Compostela, and a large network of pilgrimage routes has been established in Spain, Portugal, France and several other European countries.

-Traditionally, most people walked for religious reasons, and in the Middle Ages, it was common for criminals to be sentenced to walk..
-The Camino is steeped in history, and it is exciting to find your way as a modern pilgrim with a backpack and high skies.
+Traditionally, most people walked for religious reasons, and in the Middle Ages, for example, it was common for criminals to be sentenced to walk under simple conditions.
+The Camino is full of history, and it is exciting to find your way as a modern pilgrim with a backpack and high to the sky.

 With time alone and togetherness along the way

-The classic route offers great views from the start in Saint Jean Pied de Port on the French side of the Pyrenees, before continuing through varied landscapes with a total of 775 km. to Santiago.
-The route leads through historic cities such as Pamplona, Logroño, Burgos and León and also offers a string of charming villages and a guarantee of pilgrim atmosphere.
-From April to October, and especially from May to September, there are typically many on the route, and it is a good idea to book accommodation in advance.
+The classic route, the Camino Francés, offers great views from the start in Saint Jean Pied de Port on the edge of the Pyrenees and continues through varied landscapes with a total of 775 km. to Santiago.
+The route leads through historic cities such as Pamplona, Logroño, Burgos and León and also offers a string of charming villages.
+From April to October, and especially from May to September, there are typically many aroubd, and it´s a good idea to book accommodation in advance.

 Wild views on the edge of the green Pyrenees

-The Camino del Norte, starting at the French-Spanish border, is also popular with pilgrims and travelers from all over the world.
-The route stretches for 630 km. more or less along the Spanish north coast before heading inland at the entrance to Galicia with a total of 820 km. to Santiago.
-The first part of the route in the Basque Country is a challenge with steep hills, but from around Bilbao the route is more straightforward with flat stretches and gentle hills to Santander and so on.
+The Camino del Norte from Irún on the French-Spanish border is also popular.
+The so-called coastal route stretches 630 km. more or less along the Spanish north coast before heading inland at the entrance to Galicia with a total of 820 km. to Santiago de Compostela.
+The first part in the Basque Country is a challenge for most with many steep hills, but from around Bilbao the route is more straightforward with many flat stretches and gentle hills to Santander and so on.

-The Camino del Norte is a beautiful experience with magnificent landscapes and wild beaches.
-Among many highlights, the route starts in San Sebastian, known for its gastronomy and Michelin restaurants.
+The Camino del Norte is a stunningly beautiful experience with lush landscapes and wild beaches.
+Among many highlights, the route leads through San Sebastian and Bilbao, known for its gastronomy and the Guggenheim Museum.
 Overall, the Basque Country, Cantabria, Asturias and Galicia are packed with tapas and treats for every taste, and the route is far from overcrowded.

 Camino del Norte - a hilly pleasure in the Basque Country

-In addition to Camino Francés and Camino del Norte, the Portuguese route is also popular.
-More and more people are also choosing the spectacular Camino Primitivo and Via de la Plata from Seville.
-Other options are the Camino Mozárabe from Almería and the southeastern route, the Camino del Sureste from Alicante to Santiago.
-I have also heard good things about the "forgotten route" Camino Olvidado, and personally I can also recommend the Camino del Salvador from León to Oviedo and not least the beautiful route from Santiago to Finisterre, Muxía and "The End of the World" - named by the Romans, who believed it was the westernmost point in Europe and the world.
+Many also choose the Portuguese route from Porto, the spectacular Camino Primitivo and the historic Via de la Plata route from Seville.
+Other options are the Camino Mozárabe from Almería and the Camino del Sureste starting in Alicante.
+I have also heard good things about the "forgotten route" Camino Olvidado, and personally I would also highlight the Camino del Salvador from León to Oviedo and not least the beautiful journey from Santiago to Finisterre, Muxía and "The End of the World" - named by the Romans, who once believed it to be the westernmost point in Europe and the world.

-There are fewer accommodation options in winter, but you can walk the Camino de Santiago all year round.
-The number of pilgrims drops during October, and relatively few walk in winter.
-I myself was lucky with 15-17 degrees Celsius along the Camino del Norte in January a few years ago (photo above).
-Last year I experienced some rain in June, whereas October and November were beautiful weather, when I was on a longer journey along the Camino del Salvador, the Primitivo and the Camino Finisterre-Muxía - followed by a bus trip to Porto and a walk to Santiago.
-It is difficult to predict the weather, but I have never regretted a single one of my walks on the Camino.
+There are fewer accommodation options in winter, but you can walk the Camino all year round.
+The number of pilgrims drops during October, and relatively few walk in winter, when it can easily be snowy in central Spain.
+I myself have been lucky with 15-17 degrees Celsius along the Camino del Norte in January a few years ago (photo above).
+In 2024 I experienced some rain in June, whereas October and November were beautiful weather, when I was on a longer trip along the Camino del Salvador, followed by the Camino Primitivo, the Portuguese route from Porto and the trip from Santiago to the End of the World.
+It is difficult to predict the weather, but in any case I have never regretted a single one of my now many trips on the Camino.

-- Here at the campsite with each our own bedroom
+- October 2025 - at a campsite with each our own bedroom

-Many people travel in simple conditions and stay at an albergue, while others choose hotels and time for pampering.
+Many people travel with simple conditions and overnight stays at an albergue, and others choose hotels and time for pampering.
 Albergue/hostel is the original form of accommodation with shared bedrooms and typically good ordinary conditions.
 There are both public and private albergues with different levels of comfort.
 People often eat together and share experiences and stories with other travelers.

-- I recommend traveling light with only necessary equipment and a maximum of 10% of your body weight.
-I typically carry 6-12 kg. depending on season and my purpose for the trip.
-Also It´s a possible to have luggage transported for 4-6 euros until the next check-in.
+- I recommend traveling light with only the necessary equipment and a maximum of 10% of your body weight.
+I typically carry a medium-sized backpack and 6-12 kg. depending on the season.
+You can also have your luggage delivered for 5 euros per day.
+Everyone decides for themselves what is best.

 Santillana del Mar, Cantabria, Northern Spain